Utu-hengal

-Life and reign
+Early life

 There are several theories regarding his background.
-The most common is that he was a governor of Uruk who revolted against the Gutian kings in c.
-2050 BC.
+The most common is that he was a governor of Uruk who revolted against the Gutian kings.
 He led the cities of Sumer against the last Gutian king Tirigan.
 After a battle at an unknown location, Utu-Hengal was victorious and forced Tirigan to flee back towards Gutium.
 Tirigan fled to the city of Dubrum (location unknown) where the people treated him kindly.
 However, once the people of Dubrum heard that Utu-Hengal was marching towards the city, they took Tirigan and his family prisoner.
 He was brought before Utu-Hengal, and agreed to leave Sumer and retreat back to Gutium.

+Reign

 After defeating the Gutians, Utu-hengal established himself as the king of Sumer.
-In the seventh year of the kingship he tragically died in an accident when inspecting a dam (leading some to suspect foul play), and was succeeded by his son-in-law, the governor of Ur, Ur-Nammu, as the king of Sumer.
+In the seventh year of the kingship he tragically died in an accident when inspecting a dam (leading some to suspect foul play), and was succeeded by the governor of Ur, Ur-Nammu, as the king of Sumer.
 He was thus the only king of the fifth dynasty of Uruk.
 In fact Sumerian people have always treated Utu-hengal's kingship and the Ur III dynasty together as a single continuous dynasty, with Utu-hengal as the founder.
 Utu-hengal has been praised as one of the greatest historical figures and heroes of Sumerian people.